 We set out to tell the story of this world-changing effort through the staggering numbers and associated data behind it.

 Our visualization would be used at the NTD Summit 2017 in Geneva, hosted by the Bill & Melinda Gates Foundation.

 This is a story of awesome numbers.
 But these numbers have an intimate effect of human lives.
 We needed to visualize data such as…

 – 5.2 billion individual medicines delivered across the world

 – 975 million men, women and children who had received them by 2015

 – 1,560 million people who still needed help as of that year

-At this size, numbers can simply become digits.
+At this size, numbers can simply become numb.
 Too big to grasp.
 Too abstract to resonate emotionally.
 How could we inspire people to engage within such massive data sets?

 From the start, we wanted to represent the data at the scale we felt it needed.
 The idea?
 An immersive ‘sensory data experience’ on an epic cinematic canvas.